omartrigui/url-to-video/README.md

 * **Node.js®** a JavaScript runtime built on Chrome's V8 JavaScript engine.
 * **Pulseaudio** a sound server that provides a number of features on top of the low-level audio interface ALSA on Linux.

-## Comparison with the existing solutions
+## Brief insights about the existing solutions
-Most of the existing open source solution render web pages badly and they mainly lack audio support.
+Nowadays, the existing open source solutions are either based on [casperjs](https://www.casperjs.org/) or [puppeteer](https://github.com/puppeteer/puppeteer).
+As a result, the generated videos doesn't cover well rendered web pages and they mainly lack audio support.
-This solution rised to mitigate these issues.
+Fortunately, this project rised to mitigate these issues and fill the gap.

 ## How to test it
+After executing the following command, you will notice a new file created in the following destination `/tmp/forever_tracey.mp4`.
 ```bash
 docker run --rm \
            -v /tmp/:/recordings/ \